 2001 91p

 Tasted in April 2018.
-Debut vintage for La Confession and praised by Robert Parker when released!
+Debut vintage for La Confession, praised by Robert Parker when released!
 It's approaching full maturity now (2018), with ripe fruit and tannin, spicy, well-composed, and well-balanced.
 Nice complexity.
 Persistent fruity finish.

 2002 91p

 Tasted in April 2018.
-More acidity here than in 2001; this wine had a better structure and depth.
+There was more acidity here than in 2001; this wine had a better structure and depth.
 However, 2001 had more length on the palate.
 Round, soft texture and fruity finish.
 Complex.
 Splendid effort for the vintage.

 2003 90p

 Tasted in April 2018.
 It was a year of extremely high temperatures, and this wine had a significant scent of plums (yellow ones, mirabelles) and was very attractive.
 Nice acidity.
-Round, tasty, and enjoyable right now.
+It's round, tasty, and enjoyable right now.

 2004 88-89p